Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 and run

 ```
-docker compose logs --tail 10 -f
+docker compose logs --tail 100 -f
 ```

-The docker compose logs are also saved to the drive in `/media/hdd/ORGID/sitename/device-id/logs`
+The logs are also saved to the drive in `/media/hdd/ORGID/sitename/device-id/logs`

 Once everything seems to be running correctly, shut down the devices: